Deegee13244/Senior-Design/budget.md

 # Resources
-## Money Spent
+## Total Expenses
-$0
+$132.01

-## Monetary Value of Donations
+## Monetary Value of Donations/Discount
-$0
+$100

+## Total Spent by Team after Donations/Discount
+$32.01

 # Planned Expenditures
 We do not have any expenditures planned for the future.
-We have been using free Azure student credit to host cloud resources needed for development.